hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 b.
 Syntax: **Button text{api_name:payload_key, completion_key:entity_value}**

-This is the basic syntax for creating a payload where Button text is nothing but the text which is displayed as a user message on the bot after clicking on the button as shown below, in my case, it is **Know more**
+This is the basic syntax for creating a payload where Button text is nothing but the text which is displayed as a user message on the bot after clicking on the button as shown below, in this case, it is **Know more**

 ![ES_11](assets/ES_11.png)

 **api_name** key will stay as it is for all the implementation.

 **payload_key** is the name you have given under Advanced Settings of the entity.
-This will be the same in all buttons for this use case, in my case I have used **plan** as the payload key.
+This will be the same in all buttons for this use case, in this case we have used **plan** as the payload key.

-**completion_key** is the name you have given for **context key** under Advanced Settings of the entity, in my case I have used **planid** as the context key.
+**completion_key** is the name you have given for **context key** under Advanced Settings of the entity, in this case we have used **planid** as the context key.

-**entity_value** is the value you want to store in the entity when a user clicks on a CTA and this value will be different for every Button, in my case the entity values are mobile, mobile plus, standard, premium which I have entered under the Dictionary of the entity.
+**entity_value** is the value you want to store in the entity when a user clicks on a CTA and this value will be different for every Button, in this case the entity values are mobile, mobile plus, standard, premium which we have entered under the Dictionary of the entity.

 > **The entity value is the only parameter that will be different in each Know more button.**